Iranian authorities arrest ‘corpse bride’ Instagram star

-TEHRAN, Iran (AP) - A semi-official news agency in Iran is reporting that a woman known for posting images of herself online trying to look like a lead character from Tim Burton’s “The Corpse Bride” has been arrested.
+TEHRAN, Iran (AP) - An Iranian woman known for posting images of herself online trying to look like a lead character from Tim Burton’s “The Corpse Bride” has been arrested, the semi-official Tasnim news agency reported.

-The Tasnim news agency said the woman, whom it identified only by her first name, Fatemah, was arrested late Saturday.
+Tasnim said the woman, whom it identified only by her first name, Fatemah, was arrested Saturday.

-It says authorities are looking to charge her with promoting violence, blasphemy and encouraging youth to corruption.
-News of her detention spread rapidly among Iranian internet users Monday, where she has a wide following on Instagram.
+It said authorities are looking to charge her with promoting violence, blasphemy and encouraging youth to corruption and insulting the Islamic dress code for women.
+News of her detention spread rapidly among internet users Monday in Iran, where she has a wide following on Instagram.

+Iranian authorities regularly crack down on what they see as Western cultural influence.
+Many of the Islamic Republic’s hard-liners view the country as fighting a cultural “soft war” against Westernization changing its mores.

+In June, Iran’s judiciary announced a telephone hotline for the public to report any violations of social norms, including of dress and behavior.
+Tasnim said the woman was arrested after members of the public made numerous calls of complaints to authorities.

 The woman previously posted that she underwent plastic surgery to make herself resemble the character Emily, the stop-motion corpse bride voiced by Helena Bonham Carter in the 2005 film.
 Some images appeared digitally altered to heighten the look.